 When it comes to paying yourself first, this is easiest when you can accomplish this without thinking about it.

 To help you get going, we recommend using Chime’s Automatic Savings features as the perfect vehicle to drive your donation funding.
-Every time you spend, Chime automatically rounds up the transaction and deposits the round up amount into your Savings account.
-You can also enable Chime’s Save When I Get Paid feature, which automatically moves 10% of your paycheck directly into your Savings Account.
+Every time you spend, Chime automatically rounds up the transaction and deposits the roundup amount into your Savings account.
+You can also enable Chime’s Save When I Get Paid feature, which automatically moves a percentage of your paycheck directly into your Savings Account.

 Choose your cause